maitiachintya/ProductManagement/README.md

 # 🛒 ProductListing
 A full-featured React Native app for creating, updating, deleting, and browsing products with user authentication.

-This project demonstrates skills in **React Native, Redux Toolkit, API integration, and modern mobile app design**.
+This project demonstrates skills in **React Native, Redux Saga, API integration, and modern mobile app design**.

 ---